 The Project Settings window is where details regarding the project, such as encoding rules, target language, and code features to generate are modified.
-The window contains the following tabs: Output, Function Generation, Constraints and Debugging, Code Modifications, language-specific code modifications, and Build Options.
+The window contains the following tabs: Language, Output, Function Generation, Constraints and Debugging, Code Modifications, language-specific code modifications, and Build Options.

-Output tab
+Language tab

-The Output tab contains options for selecting a target language, encoding rules, and output directory.
+The Language tab contains options for selecting a target language, encoding rules, ASN.1 Standards, translation, and input options.

-The Output tab contains the following sections:
+The Language tab contains the following sections: